-Multi-bladed disposables weren’t in the market back then so men had to use straight razors to shave.
+Multi-bladed disposables weren’t in the market back then so men had to use straight razors.

 Whether you want to use a safety or a straight razor there is a common denominator – wet shaving.